 It may seem like you can just walk into your closest animal shelter and bring home your new best friend, but the truth is pet ownership requires a lot of planning, including financially.

 This is especially true in the current cost-of-living crisis, where millions of people across the UK have had to cut back on their weekly food shop to keep providing for their pets, many even falling into debt to do so.
-As owners struggle to keep up with the costs of pet ownership, many animal shelters are operating at full capacity, with more pets being abandoned than rehomed.
+As owners struggle to keep up with the cost of owning a pet, many animal shelters are operating at full capacity, with more pets being abandoned than rehomed.

 To help you make sure you’re as well-prepared as you can be to give your pet a good life, we’ve rounded up some of the common things you’ll have to spend money on and how much you’re likely to pay for them.